xenia-canary/game-patches/.github/README.md

 ## Troubleshooting
 If the above sections didn't help, you can try the following:
+1. Make sure there is `[Patched Applied]` in the title bar.
-1. Make sure you followed [Enabling patches](#Enabling-patches).
+2. Make sure you followed [Enabling patches](#Enabling-patches).
-2. Make sure you have the right version of the game.
+3. Make sure you have the right version of the game.
-3. Make sure you have the latest version of Xenia Canary experimental.
+4. Make sure you have the latest version of Xenia Canary experimental.
+    * Patches aren't supported on master.
-4. Try deleting all of your patches and [updating them](#Installing/Updating).
+5. Try deleting all of your patches and [updating them](#Installing/Updating).
-5. Try commenting out the `hash` of the patch like so:
+6. Try commenting out the `hash` of the patch like so:
     ```toml
     # Add # before hash
     hash = "################"